saisudheerp/Aps_portfolio/README.md

 - **Extend Use Cases**: Expand the use cases to include more aspects of healthcare management, such as telemedicine, remote monitoring, and patient engagement.
 - **Analyze Complexity**: Provide a comprehensive analysis of the time and space complexity for each algorithm to better understand their performance characteristics.
 - **Develop User Interface**: Create a user-friendly interface to demonstrate these functionalities in a live healthcare app prototype, making it easier for users to interact with the app and benefit from its features.
-- **Incorporate Machine Learning**: Explore the integration of machine learning techniques to enhance predictive capabilities and personalized healthcare recommendations.